datagistips/validator-cli/README.md

 ## Transform your data in :two: steps

-1️⃣ Prepare your mapping file.
+### 1️⃣ Prepare your mapping file

 For this, you can use the output of `control` to create it manually.

 Or you can use the [validator GUI assistant](https://github.com/datagistips/validator).